 - Hairstyle Inertia: She always wears one long braid in the back since youth.

-- It's All My Fault: When a stray bullet killed Olga, Sofia blamed herself for the death of Hasegawa's baby daughter, deciding that she would rather continue fighting as a revolutionary than pursue her own happiness as a woman.
+- It's All My Fault: When a stray bullet killed Olga, Sofia blamed herself for the baby's death, deciding that she would rather continue fighting as a revolutionary than pursue her own happiness as a woman.

 - I Was Quite a Looker: She's a fat middle-aged woman with wrinkled fair skin who wears one long braid in the back.
 However, in her youth, she had smooth fair skin, a slender build, a lipstick, and the same but longer braid.
 Nonetheless, Kiroranke considers her present self a beauty because he's a Chubby Chaser.